The wait is over! Southwest Michigan’s doors are re-opened! We are ready for you to stay as long as you can and to come back as often you wish.

 ALWAYS wear a cloth face cover when you are in enclosed public spaces such as stores, restrooms, etc. or in crowded outdoor areas where you cannot stay 6 feet/2 meters apart.

 As of 12:01 a.m., July 13, 2020, you are required to wear a cloth, non-medical face cover in all enclosed public spaces everywhere in Southwest Michigan.
 This requirement also applies to crowded outdoor areas where it is not possible to keep 6-feet distancing.

 This new order requires all of our local businesses with public access to refuse entry and service to anyone who is not wearing a cloth face cover.
 Our state and communities want to control the spread of COVID-19 and to protect yours and your family’s health.

 The only exemptions to wearing a cloth face cover are children younger than five years old, those who cannot medically tolerate a face cover and those who are eating or drinking while seated at a food service establishment.
 There also may be times when our businesses may ask you to briefly remove your mask to verify your ID.
 It will be good to see your smile.

 Plan your gatherings, reunions and celebrations here, but please limit invitations.
 Right now the State restricts indoor gatherings to 10 people maximum in our region.
-However, you can invite up to 100 people to your outdoor celebrations.
-Your guests will need to follow social distancing requirements.
+However, you can invite up to 25 people to your outdoor celebrations.
+Your guests will need to follow social distancing and masking requirements.
 You will find many parks and outdoor venues in our area have the space you need to create a memorable and much-anticipated get-together.